khoinguyenpham/Analyze-a-vulnerable-system-for-a-small-business/2. Conduct a security audit/README.md

 3. Then, review the question in the controls and compliance sections of the checklist and select “yes” or “no” to answer the question in each section.

-### Step 3: Assess your activity

-The following is a self-assessment for your controls and compliance checklist.
-You will use these statements to review your own work.
-The self-assessment process is an important part of the learning experience because it allows you to objectively assess your security audit.